Improved Oral Appliance Treatment For Sleep Apnea

 STAGE TWO, ADDING TONGUE PROTRUSION

-Wide opening releases the tongue, because the force that grips the tongue is provided by a trans-palatal orthodontic elastic (dashed lines) which pushes the upper tongue gripping surface down into the top surface of the tongue only until the middle of the elastic reaches the same plane as the ends of the elastic.
+Wide opening releases the tongue, because the force that grips the tongue is provided by a trans-palatal orthodontic elastic (dashed lines) which pushes the upper tongue gripping surface down into the tongue only until the middle of the elastic reaches the same plane as the ends of the elastic.
 Any further mouth opening (bottom figure) separates the tongue from the tongue gripping surfaces and thereby releases the tongue, as shown below.

 STAGE THREE - CLEARING THE UPPER PHARYNX

 If another multi-night home sleep test shows that you still have OSA in spite of tongue and lower jawbone protrusion to clear the lower pharynx, your airway is blocked in the upper pharynx (the nasopharynx) where the soft palate and other loose tissues get sucked into the space between the tongue base and the back wall of the pharynx, as shown below.